pcs-electronics/cybermax-ai-dj/README.md

 4. Interconnect your hardware and apply power

+   Do not forget to add a resistor divider, such as 1.6K+3K in the serial port connection, since RPI is not 5V tolerant!

 5. Run your AI agent and set your transmitter's frequency, power, and run Internet audio streams or local files

 ## Real Queries